-Barring the extent and terms of any restrictions, the legal rights and/or requests of the donor to place the records in the Archives, no person shall be prevented from using archival materials unless it is determined that the materials will be physically abused or used in a libelous or illegal manner.
+Barring the extent and terms of any restrictions, the legal rights and/or requests of the donor to place the records in the Archives, no person shall be prevented from using archival materials unless it is determined that the materials are unprocessed and present a conservation risk, will be physically abused or used in a libelous or illegal manner.
+Due to a range of media carriers, digital formats and technological obsolescence, Local History and Archives may not be able to provide a means to access the information contained in collection material.